jaeyk/digital_data_collection_workshop/A_syllabus.md

 The schedule is subject to change based on the class's rate of progress.

-### Introduction to data collection and wrangling
+### Techniqeus in automating data collection workflow

-- September 14, 2020: Automating and scaling up data collection and wrangling
+- September 14, 2020: Automating data collection workflow
   - Instructor: Kim
   - Style: Lecture
   - Description: introduction to the tidyverse; discussion of efficient and reproducible ways to collect and wrangle data